WITS-MD/join-our-team/README.md

 ## How to Apply

 Skip the boring cover letter.
-Complete the exciting programming challenge detailed below instead!
-The ideal candidate should be able to complete it in under 20 minutes.
+Complete the exciting programming challenge below *instead!* The ideal candidate should be able to complete it in under 20 minutes.

 Email your completed, functioning code (as a .zip file), your resume and a brief intro to [careers@imagemovermd.com](careers@imagemovermd.com).